bballdave025/manuscript-waste-reuse-finder/README.md

 ## Examples of Reused Manuscript Fragments (and of what are not so classified)

-Before my description of the tool, I want to put here several images that illustrate Reused Manuscript Fragments.
-"Reused Manuscript Fragments" will be the term I use to describe what this tool is designed to find.
-I will also use <b>RMF</b> and such phrases as, "examples of reuse".
+Before my description of the tool, I want to put here several images that illustrate Reused Manuscript Fragments in Bindings.
+"Reused Manuscript Fragments in Bindings" will be the term I use to describe what this tool is designed to find.
+I will also use <b>RMFB</b> and such phrases as, "examples of reuse".
 The images are part of the original dataset.

-If you're impatient to know about the tool and the accompanying research, you can see my <b>(2024-02-05) UPDATED</b> [submission for a Research Talk](./BLACK-D_and_PRISBREY-K_-_FHTC_2024_-_Reused_Manuscript_Fragments_update_2024-02-05.pdf) as a PDF, or you can use this [LINK FOR THE AFTER-IMAGE PART](#Tool-Description-for-the-Family-History-Technology-Workshop).
+If you're impatient to know about the tool and the accompanying research, you can see my <b>(2024-02-21) UPDATED</b> [paper submitted for a Research Talk](./BLACK-D_and_PRISBREY-K_-_FHTC_2024_-_Reused_Manuscript_Fragments_update_2024-02-21.pdf) as a PDF ([slide deck](RestOfStory_-_MSReuseAsFHInfo.pdf) for the presentation), or you can use this [LINK FOR THE AFTER-IMAGE PART](#Tool-Description-for-the-Family-History-Technology-Workshop).
 There's also the option of looking at [the model-training code](./fndtnl_cnn_ms_reuse_clssfctn_trn.py).

 ### Example 1 : Universitätsbibliothek Heidelberg, Codex Salemitana VII,73